wbudic/LifeLog/Current Development Check List.md

 * &#10004; Edit button to show if hidden is the log entry section.
 * &#10004; Implement title bolding on logs using markdown, so tags can be avoided, for multiline logs.
 * &#10004; Multi db driver type support.
 Earth stage requires same SQL related code to work on at least one more DBMS type other than SQLight.
-  * PostgreSQL is most likely candidate as MySQL is not easy to install for the average user.
+  * PostgreSQL is the candidate as MySQL is not easy to install and bulky for all systems.
   * Developing and adopting to MySQL or any other system is not prerogative, as it works well as it is with inbuilt simplicity.

 ### v.2.0 SUN RC2 Encountered